 GLOBAL COORDINATION NEEDED TO FILL DATA GAPS

-The tire industry is science-driven and committed to safety and sustainability, as evidenced by the tens of millions of dollars invested in peer-reviewed research with the World Business Council for Sustainable Development’s Tire Industry Project (TIP).
+The tire industry is science-driven and committed to safety and sustainability, as evidenced by the tens of millions of dollars invested in peer-reviewed research with the World Business Council for Sustainable Development Tire Industry Project (TIP).
 The focus of TIP research is to assess the impact of tire materials on the environment, wildlife, and human health, including tire and road wear particles (TRWP).

 USTMA not only collaborates with TIP, but since 2019, USTMA also has engaged with Washington state researchers and regulators on stormwater issues that may be impacting urban runoff mortality syndrome.
 Additionally, USTMA worked with TIP and researchers in Washington to produce samples of cryogenically milled tire tread (CMTT) to support research on TRWP.
 Researchers are able to request CMTT samples here.

 Since becoming aware of the Tian et al. study in late 2020, USTMA has led efforts to identify relevant data gaps for 6PPD-Quinone and to develop plans to fill those gaps.
 Throughout 2021, USTMA convened a global 6PPD task force comprised of USTMA, ETRMA, and Tire Industry Project (TIP) staff and member company representatives to address the study’s findings.